'Belsen showed me how low mankind can sink'

 When he arrived at the gates of Belsen he says he did not know anything about what had been happening there.

-"There was a strange smell about the place," he says.
+"There was a strange smell about the place," he said.
 "I asked a gunner what the smell was.
 We hadn't a clue."

-Mr Forsyth says the soldiers were told "don't open the gates, don't let anyone out and don't feed them".
+Mr Forsyth said the soldiers were told "don't open the gates, don't let anyone out and don't feed them".

-"When we got to first part of the corrugated iron fence that was around the camp there were bodies everywhere," he says.
+"When we got to first part of the corrugated iron fence that was around the camp there were bodies everywhere," he said.
 "Somebody who did not see this would not believe what it was like."

 "There were people looking out of the barbed wire fence wondering who we were.